joeappleton18/web-dev-2022-notes/sessions/week_9/README.md

 - `const ref = fStore().collection('checkins');` is a pointer to a checkins collection in our database.
 If the collection does not exist it will be created, it will be automatically created when the first document is written to the collection
 - We then use the above ref set up functions to add a new checkin `ref.add(checkin);` and also to read our all of the checkin documents from our collection `ref.get();`

-- Finally, we return our functions so they can be used in other components: `return {createCheckin, readCheckins}`
+- Finally, we return our functions so they can be used in other components: `return {createCheckin, readCheckin, listCheckin}`

 - We are now ready to use our checkin hook in our `src/App.js` component:
   - If you have not done so already, `import "firebase/firestore";`